Nathan-Butler7/vpn-setup-usage/README.md

 <h2>High-Level Steps</h2>

+- What is my IP adress?
-- Setup a Resource Group and a Virtual Machine in Azure.
+- Creating Resource Groups and Virtual Machines.
-- ...
-- ...
+- Log into the VM with Remote Desktop.
+- Sign up for ProtonVPN and test the VPN connection.
+- Download the Proton VPN client.
+- Changed IP address location.

 <h2>Actions and Observations</h2>

+1. What is my IP address?
-1. Browse to https://whatismyipaddress.com/ FROM WITHIN YOUR OWN MACHINE and take note of this in a text file.
+Browse to https://whatismyipaddress.com/ FROM WITHIN YOUR OWN MACHINE and take note of this in a text file.

 ![image](https://github.com/user-attachments/assets/0100cd42-5f6e-42a3-ab57-4aa16c8c7be4)

-2. Creating Resource Groups and Virtual Machines Resource Group:
+2. Creating Resource Groups and Virtual Machines.
+Resource Group:

 - To create a Resource Group, go to the Azure Portal.
 In the middle of the homepage under 'Azure Services', click on 'Resource groups' and then select 'Create' to begin the process'.